joaorbrandao/phenum/README.md

 # PHENUMS
-This package creates a simple way of creating PHP enums.
+This package creates a simple way of creating PHP enums (one more!).
 Your IDE will detect them without using DocBlocks.
 In the end, it's all about PHP constants! <br>
 <b>This package is still under development!
 Do not use it in production.</b>